Ana-Niko-byte/tag-track/README.md

 2. Choice of month with validation and confirmation prompt, essential as the app works on a monthly framework for budgeting and final tallies.
 Users can select a month numerically (e.g., 1 for January, 2 for February), with a confirmation step to prevent accidental selections.
 The chosen month appears as a heading in both Google Sheets and the terminal table.

+3. Budget and Budget Remainder retrieval.
+After selecting a month, the application checks for any existing values in cells 'B1' - Month Budget, and 'F1' - Month Remainder.
+If found, prompts the user whether they wish to use these values or change them.
+If the user selects to use - the application jumps to category selection for expense logging.
+Else, continues to currency selection.

-3. Currency selection with validation.
+4. Currency selection with validation.

-4. Monthly Budget Input - later transferred to Google Sheets as data for calculation.
-If expenses were previosuly logged for the user's chosen month, the application retrieves the budget and prompts the user whether they wish to use the existing budget or amend it.
+5. Monthly Budget Input - later transferred to Google Sheets as data for calculation.

-5. Several _'Enter' to continue_, or _'q' to quit_ prompts for user comfort.
+6. User inputs are confirmed with _Type 'p' to proceed, 'c' to change, or 'q' to quit:_.
+The input accepts lower and uppercase letters, and applies logic accordingly.

-6. A list of expense categories, aiding users in organized entry of expenses.
+7. A list of expense categories, aiding users in organized entry of expenses.
 These categories also help in sorting expenses in Google Sheets and are used for generating expense totals in each category for each month in the annual _Overview_ sheet.

-7. After entering expenses, the application automatically calculates and displays the total monthly expenses per category.
+8. After entering expenses, the application automatically calculates and displays the total monthly expenses per category.
 This feature helps users understand their spending patterns and notice any imbalances.
+If the user had previously changed their desired currency from the one the application logged the budget remainder onto Google Sheets, changes in value are applied accordingly and the correct value is returned (subject to Currency Rates from Forex-Python).

-8. A prompt to ask whether users would like to upload their expenses to Google sheets into organised month spreads.
+9. A prompt to ask whether users would like to upload their expenses to Google sheets into organised month spreads.
 This is the final step and serves as a reference directory for the user should they wish to review or amend their spendings at a later stage.
+The application displays a goodbye message after everything has been uploaded and exits.

 # Strategy
 The aim of the application is to provide an easy-to-use and interactive platform for monitoring expenses within a budget framework.
 Users can track their spending against a monthly budget and have the flexibility to check their remaining balance, whether it's in surplus or deficit, at any time.
+The application is flexible with currencies (at the moment supporting either 'EUR', 'GBP', and 'USD'), and applies all relevant changes to remainder value accordingly.
 Through Tag Tracker, users gain insights into their spending patterns, identify which months incur higher expenses, and adjust their spending behavior accordingly.

 ## Target Audience
 - Anyone aged 16+ yrs.